Dry line: Characteristics

+Dry punch

+A dry punch is meteorological slang for a synoptic scale or mesoscale process.
+A dry punch at the surface results in a dry line bulge.
+A dry punch aloft above an area of warm, moist (buoyant) air at low levels often increases the potential for severe thunderstorms.

 Daily progression in North America

-The dry line typically advances eastward during the afternoon and retreats westward at night, mainly due to the increased mixing down to the surface of moist air aloft, rather than the air mass' surface density contrast.
-The movement of the dry line during daylight hours is quickest in areas where low level moisture is most shallow, as dryline movement slows in areas with deeper low-level moisture.
+The dry line typically advances eastward during the afternoon and retreats westward at night, mainly due to the increased mixing down to the surface of dry air aloft, rather than the surface density contrast between the air masses.
+As vertical mixing ceases after sunset, the southeasterly winds in the moist sector typically transport the moist air back westward.
+The eastward movement of the dry line during daylight hours is quickest in areas where low level moisture is most shallow, as dryline movement slows in areas with deeper low-level moisture.
 Weaker winds aloft also slow its progression.
 However, a strong storm system can sweep the dry line eastward into the Mississippi Valley or Texas/Louisiana border, regardless of the time of day.
 Stronger dry line passages result in a sharp drop in dew point, clearing skies, and a wind shift from south or south-easterly to west or south-westerly.
 Blowing dust and rising temperatures also may follow, especially if the dry line passes during the daytime.
 These changes occur in reverse order when the dry line retreats westward during the evening and nighttime hours.
 Severe and sometimes tornadic thunderstorms often develop along the slope-reversal zone east of the surface dry line, especially when it begins moving eastward.